The Financial Crisis In 4000 Words

 Let's Get Down To It

-The thing is, a real bank isn't just renting vault space, they're actually in business to do the safest sort of money management.
+A bank run happens because a real bank isn't in business to rent you vault space to store your money in, they're actually in business to do the safest sort of money management.
 They figure out who's safe to loan it to, and then charge interest to make a profit.
 They're supposed to be good enough at it, and careful enough, that the wins outweigh the losses, and no one loss is big enough to threaten the whole deal.

-Because of the above, not all of the money is in the real bank at any one time, and if everybody freaks out and tries to withdraw their at once, the real bank can't pay them all at once... and of course, that means they freak out even more.
+Because that money is being loaned out and repaid at interest, not all of the money is in the real bank at any one time.
+If everybody freaks out and tries to withdraw their money at once, the real bank can't pay them all at once... and of course, that means they freak out even more.

 The recent Credit Crunch was like that, only on a much bigger scale, involving gigantic corporations and vast sums of money.
 Unlike most credit crunches, this one was kicked off by a very specific thing, which is Lehman Brothers going completely under.